 GeneCards Summary for ABI1 Gene

 ABI1 (Abl Interactor 1) is a Protein Coding gene.
-Among its related pathways are Development ERBB-family signaling and E-cadherin signaling in the nascent adherens junction.
-GO annotations related to this gene include protein complex binding and protein tyrosine kinase activator activity.
+Among its related pathways are Innate Immune System and RET signaling.
+Gene Ontology (GO) annotations related to this gene include protein complex binding and protein tyrosine kinase activator activity.
 An important paralog of this gene is ABI2.

 UniProtKB/Swiss-Prot for ABI1 Gene